 –Jennifer Chang, author of Some Say the Lark

-SOHAM PATEL is a Kundiman fellow and an editor at Fence and The Georgia Review.
+SOHAM PATEL is a Kundiman fellow and an assistant editor at Fence and The Georgia Review.
 Her chapbooks include and nevermind the storm (Portable Press @ Yo-Yo Labs, 2013) New Weather Drafts (Portable Press @ Yo-Yo Labs, 2016), and in airplane and other poems (oxeye, 2018).